mintopia/atemlib/readme.txt

 not have access to any other switchers to test with, but if they use version 6.2 of the SDK, then they should work.

+SwitcherLib.dll has been tested with PowerShell on Windows 10 and a Television Studio only

 CONTACT DETAILS
 ---------------